mengguo214/machine-learning-interview-prep/README.md

 - [Graphical models](https://github.com/rain05680/MLaPP/tree/master/Slides)

 ## Software
 This repository contains many demos of different methods applied to many different kinds of data sets.
 The demos are listed [here](https://github.com/rain05680/MLaPP/tree/master/RDemo).
 The vast majority of the code is written in R and Julia.
+Both programs are math based.
+Julia (like Matlab) is the go-to for designing algorithms (e.g. matrix operations), while R is great for data analysis and statistics.

 ## Other resources